 Invisible Text Copy & Paste – Blank Space Unicode Characters

-A tool for copying blank Unicode characters — zero-width spaces, non-breaking spaces, and other invisible symbols — that work in usernames, bios, captions, and messages across Instagram, Discord, WhatsApp, PUBG, TikTok, and more.
+A free tool for copying blank Unicode characters — zero-width spaces, non-breaking spaces, and other invisible symbols — tested in 2026 to work in usernames, bios, captions, and messages across Instagram, Discord, WhatsApp, PUBG, TikTok, and more.

 Normal keyboards cannot type these characters.
 Use the generator below to build the exact invisible string you need, preview it in real time, then copy and paste it anywhere.